Chester Talton

-Chester Lovelle Talton (born September 22, 1941) was the Provisional Bishop of the Episcopal Diocese of San Joaquin in the Episcopal Church.
+Chester Lovelle Talton (September 22, 1941 – November 20, 2025) was an American bishop in the Episcopal Church who served as the Provisional Bishop of the Diocese of San Joaquin.

-Personal life
+Background

 Talton was born in El Dorado, Arkansas, to Chester Talton and Mae Ola Shells.
-He was ordained deacon in 1970 and to the priesthood in February 1971, in the San Francisco–based Diocese of California.
+He was ordained deacon in 1970 and to the priesthood in February 1971, in the San Francisco-based Diocese of California.
 He married Karen Louise Warren on August 25, 1963, and has four children from this union.
 Karen Talton died in 2003.
 Talton remarried in 2007, to April Grayson, a lay leader in the Diocese of Los Angeles.
-He is African American, and one of 37 black bishops who have been consecrated by the Episcopal Church.
+He was African American, and one of 37 black bishops who have been consecrated by the Episcopal Church.

+Talton died following declining health form spinal surgery and hospitalization, in Altadena, California, on November 20, 2025, at the age of 84.

 Education

 Talton studied at California State University, Hayward, California where he earned his B.S. in 1965, and Church Divinity School of the Pacific, Berkeley, California, where he earned his M.Div. in 1970, and ultimately his D.D.